 Humanities in the workplace

 This module will give you a taste of live industry experience.
-You'll undertake a placement of a minimum of 37 hours, write a report around your experience and set clear work-based learning objectives.
+You'll undertake a placement, write a report around your experience and set clear work-based learning objectives.

 English optional modules

 The module will be structured around four or five thematic clusters of dramatic genre, selected from a range of preoccupations of the period itself and of later critical responses to it.
 Examples of these include, but are not limited to: Jacobean tragedy, Shakespearean comedy, ‘problem’ comedy, city comedy, and history.